Buraizuuu/PriceLOCQ/readme.txt

 npx playwright test tests/stations.spec.ts

 //Challenges Encountered
--Maximizing screen during launched
--Encountered duplicate web objects, making it difficult to get unique results.
+-Maximizing screen during browser launched -Encountered duplicate web objects, making it difficult to get unique results.
 -Dropdown menus disappear when inspecting elements, making it consistently hard to find and reliably target their XPath locators.
--Station names included unwanted extra text, such as "Get Direction," which complicated accurate data extraction.
 -Use of dynamic IDs made it challenging to create stable and consistent locators.